Etimo/etimo-kubernetes/docs/Provisioning.md

 ## <a name='renaming-a-project'></a>Renaming a project

 Renaming a project is done by renaming the project folder.
 Please be aware that this will have the same effect as removing the project and adding another one instead.

+BE AWARE: removing a namespace means that all resources in that namespace will be removed as well!